 Tim Norman, LCSW, M.Ed.

 Tim Norman is the founder and owner of the ATTN Center.
-He is fully licensed to practice psychotherapy in the state of New York, and has worked at clinical settings with both children and adults, individually and in groups, for over a decade.
+He is fully licensed to practice psychotherapy in the state of New York, and has worked in clinical settings with both children and adults, individually and in groups, for over a decade.
 As an expert in the field of ADHD, Tim gives lectures across the country, teaches workshops, develops ADHD programs and seminars, and co-wrote the book Helping Your Husband With ADHD.
 Before becoming a psychologist, Tim was a public school teacher in the South Bronx, where he developed adolescent curriculum and standardized testing procedures that have been implemented state-wide.
 He also managed curriculum development for the non-profit men’s health and leadership group The ManKind Project, where he currently serves as a lead facilitator with Shadow Work training.
-Tim was trained as a Neurofeedback clinician by Mark Smith, and is currently completing the BCN certificate program to become Board Certified in Neurofeedback.
 He lives in NYC with his wife and son.

 Brianne Rose, MHC